ianjdarrow/protocol-legal/README.md

 ## Useful: how to preview FC invites

-Eventually, when you add someone to the list, they'll automatically receive an invite email.
-This is not yet implemented.
-If you want to preview an invite:

-- Open your console on the main invite page (`/manage-invites`)
-- Add someone.
-The console will log their invite's ID
-- Go to `/filecoin-invite/{id}` to see the invite.

-[Here's](https://protocol-legal.com/filecoin-invite/fake) a fake invite page.
-You'll get an error message and not be able to accept, but you can read the copy.
+When you add someone to the list, they'll automatically receive an invite email.
+If you want to preview an invite witout actually sending one, [here's](https://protocol-legal.com/filecoin-invite/fake) a fake invite page.
+You'll get an error message and not be able to accept, but you can review the copy.

 ## Project setup